Generating Hyperbolic Isometry Groups by Elementary Matrices: Semi-Euclidean Rings:

 \begin{alg} On an input of $\gamma \in GL(2,R)$ (or $GL^\sigma(2,R)$), this algorithm returns a finite sequence $\gamma_1,\gamma_2,\ldots,\gamma_n$ of upper and lower triangular matrices such that their product is $\gamma$.

 \end{alg}

+\begin{remark} We note that if either $R$ itself or $\Div$ are not computable, then this is only a semi-algorithm. \end{remark}

-\begin{proof}[Proof of Correctness] The algorithm finds upper and lower triangular matrices (in $GL(2,R)$ or $GL^\sigma(2,R)$, as appropriate) to multiply $\gamma$ by on the right, and then appends their inverses to the list $l_f$; once $\gamma$ is upper triangular, it is added to the list, which is then returned.
-We need only prove that this procedure eventually halts, which is to say that eventually the lower left entry of $\gamma$ is $0$.
+\begin{proof}[Proof of Correctness] The algorithm is a barely modified version of the standard Euclidean algorithm.
+It finds upper and lower triangular matrices (in $GL(2,R)$ or $GL^\sigma(2,R)$, as appropriate) to multiply $\gamma$ by on the right, and then appends their inverses to the list $l_f$; once $\gamma$ is upper triangular, it is added to the list, which is then returned.
+Computing the required triangular matrices works by applying $\Div$ to the lower row $(c,d)$ of a matrix in either $GL(2,R)$ or $GL^\sigma(2,R)$; since it is the lower row, we automatically know that $c R + d R = R$ and furthermore that $c\sigma(d) \in R^+$ if the matrix is in $GL^\sigma(2,R)$, which justifies the application of $\Div$.

+It remains to show that this procedure eventually halts, which is to say that eventually, the lower left entry of $\gamma$ is $0$.
 At each step, if this entry is not $0$, first the lower two entries are switched if necessary by multiplying

 so we may assume that $\Phi(c) \geq \Phi(d)$.
-Given $(q,r) = \text{Div}(c,d)$,
+Given $(q,r) = \Div(c,d)$,

 hence $\Phi(r) < \Phi(d) \leq \Phi(c)$.
 Thus, the sequence of $\Phi(c_i)$ where $c_i$ is the lower-left entry on the $i$-th step must be strictly decreasing.
 Since $W$ is well-ordered, this sequence must be finite. \end{proof}